4strid/mouse-control.autohotkey/README.md

 Note that this necessarily unbinds `d` `e` and `y` from their non WASD bindings

-Otherwise, it is just a variant of Normal mode and the rest of the commands are available.
+Otherwise, it is just a variant of Normal mode and the rest of the hotkeys remain unchanged.

-Normal "Quick" "WASD" mode is entered from Insert mode with `Right!
-Win Alt wasd`
+Normal "Quick" "WASD" mode is entered from Insert mode with `Right(!)
+Win Alt <wasd>` Note that it's Right Win instead of the usual Left Win.

 ### Insert mode